-Inspired by Mexican flavors, this recipe is perfect for making ahead and eating for a quick and nutritious lunch, as a healthy dinner, or bringing potlucks and picnics.
+This corn and black bean salad is perfect for meal prep, for a quick and nutritious lunch, as a healthy dinner, or bringing potlucks, BBQs, and picnics.

 Use canned black beans or cook dry black beans yourself.
 Dry black beans are easy to cook at home because they don't require soaking.

-You can boil them in water or vegetable broth for about one and a half hours until soft.
+You can boil them in water or vegetable broth for about one and a half hours until tender.

-You can substitute black-eyed beans, pinto beans, and red kidney beans for the black beans.
+You can substitute black-eyed beans, pinto beans, and red kidney beans for black beans.

 Bright orange sweet potatoes are a superfood packed with antioxidants, vitamins, and fibers.
 Adding them to this black bean salad is a great way to incorporate them into your diet.

-We generally use canned corn kernels, but you can also cook fresh corn yourselves at home by boiling it in water, then cutting it off from the cob.
+We generally use canned corn kernels, but you can also use frozen corn (defrosted) or cook fresh corn at home by boiling it in water, then cutting it off from the cob.